-Figure 8 shows a flowchart of how the DS3882 controls and monitors each lamp.
+Figure 8 shows a flowchart of how the DS3881 controls and monitors each lamp.
 The steps are as follows:

-- 1) Supply Check-The lamps do not turn on unless the DS3882 supply voltage is above 4.3V and the voltage at the supply voltage monitors, SVML and SVMH, are respectively above 2.0V and below 2.0V. - 2) Strike Lamp-When both the DS3882 and the DC inverter supplies are at acceptable levels, the DS3882 attempts to strike each enabled lamp.
-The DS3882 slowly ramps up the MOSFET gate duty cycle until the lamp strikes.
-The controller detects that the lamp has struck by detecting current flow in the lamp, detected by the LCMn pin.
-If during the strike ramp, the maximum allowable voltage is reached on the OVDn pin, the controller stops increasing the MOSFET gate duty cycle to keep from overstressing the system.
-The DS3882 goes into a fault handling state (step 4) if the lamp has not struck after the timeout period as defined by the LSTO and LST1 control bits in the SSP1 register.
-If an overvoltage event is detected during the strike attempt, the DS3882 disables the MOSFET gate drivers and go into the fault handling state. - 3) Run Lamp-Once the lamp is struck, the DS3882 adjusts the MOSFET gate duty cycle to optimize the lamp current.
+- 1) Supply Check-The lamps do not turn on unless the DS3881 supply voltage is above 4.3V and the voltage at the supply voltage monitors, SVML and SVMH, are respectively above 2.0V and below 2.0V. - 2) Strike Lamp-When both the DS3881 and the DC inverter supplies are at acceptable levels, the DS3881 attempts to strike the lamp.
+The DS3881 slowly ramps up the MOSFET gate duty cycle until the lamp strikes.
+The controller detects that the lamp has struck by detecting current flow in the lamp, detected by the LCM1 pin.
+If during the strike ramp, the maximum allowable voltage is reached on the OVD1 pin, the controller stops increasing the MOS-FET gate duty cycle to keep from overstressing the system.
+The DS3881 goes into a fault handling state (step 4) if the lamp has not struck after the timeout period as defined by the LST0 and LST1 control bits in the SSP1 register.
+If an overvoltage event is detected during the strike attempt, the DS3881 disables the MOSFET gate drivers and go into the fault handling state. - 3) Run Lamp-Once the lamp is struck, the DS3881 adjusts the MOSFET gate duty cycle to optimize the lamp current.
 The gate duty cycle is always constrained to keep the system from exceeding the maximum allowable lamp voltage.
-The lamp current sampling rate is user-selectable using the LSR0 and

-- LSR1 bits in CR2.
+The lamp current sampling rate is user-selectable using the LSR0 and LSR1 bits in CR2.
 If lamp current ever drops below the lamp out reference point for the period as defined by the LST0 and LST1 control bits in the SSP1 register, then the lamp is considered extinguished.
-In this case, the MOSFET gate drivers are disabled and the device moves to the fault handling stage. - 4) Fault Handling-During fault handling, the DS3882 performs an optional (user-selectable) automatic retry to attempt to clear all faults except a lamp overcurrent.
+In this case, the MOSFET gate drivers are disabled and the device moves to the fault handling stage.

+- 4) Fault Handling-During fault handling, the DS3881 performs an optional (user-selectable) automatic retry to attempt to clear all faults except a lamp over-current.
 The automatic retry makes 14 additional attempts to rectify the fault before declaring the channel in a fault state and permanently disabling the channel.
 Between each of the 14 attempts, the controller waits 1024 lamp cycles.
-In the case of a lamp overcurrent, the DS3882 instantaneously declares the channel to be in a fault state and permanently disables the channel.
-The DS3882 can be configured to disable all channels if one or more channels enter a fault state or it can be configured to disable only the channel where the fault occurred.
-Once a fault state is entered, the channel remains in that state until one of the following occurs: - VCC drops below the UVLO threshold. - The SVML or SVMH thresholds are crossed. - The PDN pin goes high. - The PDNE software bit is written to a logic 1. - The channel is disabled by the CH1D or CH2D control bit.
+In the case of a lamp overcurrent, the DS3881 instantaneously declares the channel to be in a fault state and permanently disables the channel.
+Once a fault state is entered, the channel remains in that state until one of the following occurs: - V{CC} drops below the UVLO threshold. - The SVML or SVMH thresholds are crossed. - The PDN pin goes high. - The PDNE software bit is written to a logic 1. - The channel is disabled by the CH1D control bit.